 If you have your own idea for an individual project, it is your responsibility to find a professor who approves of the proposal AND is willing to supervise it.
 You may look through the websites to identify professors who work in the specific area of your proposed research project.

 Complete the form and take it along with other materials you may have, to discuss with the professor.

 For UROP/IA extension, student should discuss the project with his UROP/IA supervisor (before working on the proposal to extend it to a FYP).
-Prior to the continual assessment, the student must submit his/her UROP/IA report together with the CA report to the examiner (first evaluator).
+Prior to the continual assessment, the student must submit his/her UROP/IA report together with the CA report to the examiner (Main Evaluator).
 This is to ensure that the FYP is a meaningful extension of the UROP/IA and there should not be any double counting of credits (towards FYP and UROP/IA).

 Student should indicate in the proposal if he/she intends to complete the IA-extended project within 6 months (i.e. complete 12 MCs within year 4, semester 1 instead of 6 MCs/semester of final year).